JakeAllyn28/Portfolio/projects/acta/experiments.md

 Designed and deployed a multi-modal instrumentation setup:

+* Impulse Sleds with witness plates and other instrumentation
 * High-speed cameras for debris tracking
 * Accelerometers for structural and object response
 * Pressure gauges for blast characterization
-* LiDAR scans for post-test spatial reconstruction
+* LiDAR gages on impulse sleds for accelerometer data verification
 * GoPro cameras for additional coverage
 * Custom GPS + accelerometer system for door response tracking